 We run tests for noiseless data and with uniform label noise with $\eta=0.3$ and $\eta=0.5$.
 The evolution of the accuracy on the training (dashed lines) and testing (continuous lines) datasets are shown in Figure~\ref{fig:synthetic-results}, where the mean results are represented by opaque lines and the shaded regions indicate the standard deviation.
 The final test accuracies are summarised in Table~\ref{tab:synthetic-results}, where the two best accuracies are boldfaced.

-We note that, in the absence of noise, the final accuracy achieved by all losses is similar, with the cross-entropy providing the fastest training; in the presence of uniform label noise, however, the Fisher-Rao and Hellinger losses consistently provide the highest test accuracies, as expected from the analysis in Section~\ref{sec:learning}.
-Interestingly, they also provide faster learning than the CE loss---we conjecture this may be due to the fact that, when labels are noisy, the learning process becomes more difficult for the CE loss than for Fisher-Rao and Hellinger losses.
+We note that, in the absence of noise, the final accuracy achieved by all losses is similar, with the cross entropy providing the fastest training; in the presence of uniform label noise, however, the Fisher--Rao and Hellinger losses consistently provide the highest test accuracies, as expected from the analysis in Section~\ref{sec:learning}.
+Interestingly, they also provide faster learning than the CE loss---we conjecture this may be due to the fact that, when labels are noisy, the learning process becomes more difficult for the CE loss than for Fisher--Rao and Hellinger losses.
 These results emphasise that the latter two can be suitable for learning under label noise.